 It’s a mortgage that allows homeowners 62 years and older to access a portion of the equity in their homes for use in retirement.
 HECMs are insured by the Federal Housing Administration (FHA).
 Note that not all reverse mortgages are federally insured.
 One may now PURCHASE a home using a Reverse Mortgage.
 Call me for details.

-A HECM from Cherry Creek Mortgage, Inc. can provide you with the following benefits:
+A HECM from Mortgage Connect can provide you with the following benefits: